-Section 6 of the bill requires jails that receive funding through the jail-based behavioral health services program to allow medication-assisted treatment to be provided to individuals in the jail.
+Section 7 of the bill requires jails that receive funding through the jail-based behavioral health services program to have a policy in place on or before January 1, 2020, that describes how medication-assisted treatment will be provided, when necessary, to individuals in the jail.
 The jail may enter into agreements with community agencies and organizations to assist in the development and administration of medication-assisted treatment.

 Section 8 of the bill makes appropriations necessary for the implementation of the bill.

 (Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)